-Cook With Us is kicking off with a series of stories that’ll inspire you to sharpen your knives, plus introduce you to healthy recipes we’re sure will become weekday staples at your house (like this sweet potato gnocchi and these gluten-free chicken fingers).
+Cook With Us is kicking off with a series of stories that’ll inspire you to sharpen your knives, plus introduce you to healthy recipes we’re sure will become weekday staples at your house (like this sweet potato gnocchi, these gluten-free chicken fingers, or this heart-warming slow cooker chicken soup).
 And stay tuned for the launch of our new digital community, a place for you to chat, learn, and share your favorite recipes with other wellness-minded home cooks.
 Think book club takes the kitchen.

 Make a promise to start cooking tonight (maybe snag a copy of our cookbook) and meet us in the kitchen.